alperkumcu/alperkumcu.github.io/invited.md

 permalink: /invited/
 ---

+<p>Düzenlediğiniz bir etkinlikte konuşmam için davet etmek isterseniz benimle e-posta adresimden temasa geçebilirsiniz.
+Benim için bilimi anlatmak araştırma yapmak kadar heyecan verici! İzleyici/dinleyicilerin akademik arkaplanlarından bağımsız olarak çalışmalarım hakkında konuşmaya her zaman gönüllüyüm. Çalışmalarım dışında genel olarak dil ve (psiko)dilbilimden ve  (bilişsel) sözlü çeviri çalışmalarından konuşabilirim.
+Fikir vermesi açısından, aşağıda davetli konuşmacı olarak katıldığım etkinliklerin bir listesini bulabilirsiniz.
+Mümkümse, yalnızca sadece erkeklerden oluşan panellere katılmamayı tercih ediyorum.</p>

 <p>Please get into touch if you would like me to talk at your event.
 Science communication is as valuable as doing the actual research!
 I am always eager to talk about my work regardless of the academic background of the audience.
-If possible, I'd just prefer not to attend all-male panels.
-To give you an idea, below you can find the events/lectures/seminars that I have been invited as a speaker.</p>
+I also talk about language and (psycho)linguistics in general and (cognitive) interpreting studies.
+To give you an idea, below you can find the events/lectures/seminars that I have been invited as a speaker.
+If possible, I'd just prefer not to attend all-male panels.</p>
 <br>

 <h3>2021</h3>